santiago-a-serrano/robust_physics_constrained_nn/README.md

 ### Suggested Extension (optional)

 The pregenerated file formats can be pre-visualized within VS Code with the `vscode-pydata-viewer` extension.
 Although it is not necessary to visualize them in order to use them, it may be helpful to understand them better.

+### Common Error Troubleshooting

+- ```FileNotFoundError: [Errno 2] No such file or directory```: This error will very likely occur because the directory specified has not been created yet.
+As Git doesn't store empty directories, you'll have to create the 'robust_physics_constrained_nn\examples\double_pendulum\generated' directory and subdirectories that are default in the code and terminal examples.